How Many PSI Should Your Mountain Bike Tire Be?

 Most mountain bike tire manufacturers will provide a suggested PSI range on the sidewall of the tire.
 This range typically varies from around 25-40 PSI for a standard 26-inch tire, with larger tires requiring lower PSI ranges.
 It is important to note that these suggested ranges are just a starting point, and you may need to experiment to find the ideal pressure for your specific setup.
 By adjusting your tire pressure, you can fine-tune your ride to suit your riding style and the trail conditions, allowing you to get the most out of your mountain biking experience.

-You may also like: How to Easily Replace Brake Pads on a Mountain Bike
+You may also like: How to Properly Clean Your Mountain Bike Forks: A Step-by-Step Guide

 Risks of Over-Inflated and Under-Inflated Tires on Mountain Bikes